dante690dark/calculator/README.md

 # calculator

-This project is part of [THE ODIN PROJECT](https://www.theodinproject.com/) course, this's the final project of foundation section, we applied almost all the important topics covered throughout the course
+This project is part of [THE ODIN PROJECT](https://www.theodinproject.com/) course, this's the final project of foundation section, this project was based on Apple's calculator and we tried to apply best practices anyway, however there are several details to improve